Oia20/artPortfolio/README.md

 It uses supabase for auth and a hosted DB.

+Also using Supabase for S3, which is really AWS.

 The frontend is hosted with firebase hosting

 The dotnet backend API is containerized and the image is hosted on railway